Everything's Eventual (novella): Plot summary

 Richard "Dinky" Earnshaw, a 19-year-old high school dropout, explains that he has got a good job where he gets his own house, car, and virtually anything he asks for — including CDs which have not been released yet.
 He also receives a small weekly cash allowance, provided he does not look for the people who drop it through his mail slot and that he gets rid of any money left over at the end of the week; he dumps his excess change into the gutter by his house and he puts his bills in the garbage disposal.

 It is revealed that Dinky has the ability to mentally influence people by drawing complicated designs or pictures, in a way which he does not completely understand.
 This is illustrated when he recalls that, as a child, when a dog tormented him on his way home from school, he (semi-knowingly) drove it to suicide.
-At Dinky's previous job at a convenience store, he was forced to endure humiliating treatment by another employee named Skipper, until the day Dinky used his power to make Skipper kill himself.
+At Dinky's previous job at a grocery store, he was forced to endure humiliating treatment by another employee named Skipper, until the day Dinky used his power to make Skipper kill himself.

 Dinky is discovered by a man named Mr. Sharpton, who claims to work for the Trans Corporation, an organization that searches across the world for people with such talents.
 Dinky is recruited to kill very specific targets by e-mailing them his designs that he creates on an Apple computer.
 He is, in return, given a life that seems ideal, complete with a house and other benefits.
 Mr. Sharpton tells Dinky that the people he is ordered to kill are wicked, horrible criminals, and the world is better off without them.

 For a time, Dinky lives his new life in a semi-mindless bliss.
 However, when he finds an article in the newspaper about one of the individuals whom he has killed (a seemingly innocent old newspaper columnist) he begins to feel guilty for what he has done.
 After researching more into his other victims, Dinky realizes that the organization has been using him to assassinate political dissidents and alternative thinkers.
 As the story ends, Dinky plans his escape, but not before sending one final email to Mr. Sharpton, his recruiter, with an undistinguished symbol attached.